 Achieve a stunning zero-elevation icy blonde bob by going for a full head of fine foils weaved.
 Created by colorist Aoife Breen from Australia, this is perfect to go short with a platinum hue!

 “Having a blonde as bright as this and hair cut this length does require some maintenance,” Breen warns.
 “The color upkeep is every 6-8 weeks.
 A trim every 4-6 weeks is essential, as well.”

 Generally fairer, cooler skin tones will look better with pearly platinum hair than very warm or dark skin tones.
-However, Ferguson is a big believer that confidence is the real key to pulling off this look, not your skin tone.
-“If you want it, go for it,” she says.
+However, confidence is the real key to pulling off this look, not your skin tone.

 This platinum blonde is done on bleached hair, and it looks so relaxed and undone.
 It was created by head colorist Tom Smith of the UK.

 To lighten the hair to this extent, Smith says the hair needs to be strong.
 “For a Scandinavian blonde, a warmer skin tone is a great match.
 If the skin tone was cooler and pinker, I would adjust the hairs to be less creamy and icier for a similar vibe.”

 He adds, “for color, this is a ‘global lightener’.
 The hair is fully bleached out to the scalp and a light, creamy toner was used to achieve the soft and slightly warm shade of palest blonde.”

 #21: Icy Platinum Pixie

 When dealing with a platinum shade, it’s really helpful to rotate in or combine, along with your protein moisture system, a toning shampoo or conditioner.
 There are quite a few brands that make excellent ones.